paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

   1. If the core assignment includes a specific collator, ensure the backed candidate is issued by that collator.
   1. Ensure that any code upgrade scheduled by the candidate does not happen within `config.validation_upgrade_cooldown` of `Paras::last_code_upgrade(para_id, true)`, if any, comparing against the value of `Paras::FutureCodeUpgrades` for the given para ID.
   1. Check the collator's signature on the candidate data.
-  1. check the backing of the candidate using the signatures and the bitfields, comparing against the validators assigned to the groups, fetched with the `group_validators` lookup.
+  1. check the backing of the candidate using the signatures and the bitfields, comparing against the validators assigned to the groups, fetched with the `group_validators` lookup, while group indices are computed by `Scheduler` according to group rotation info.
   1. call `Ump::check_upward_messages(para, commitments.upward_messages)` to check that the upward messages are valid.
   1. call `Dmp::check_processed_downward_messages(para, commitments.processed_downward_messages)` to check that the DMQ is properly drained.
   1. call `Hrmp::check_hrmp_watermark(para, commitments.hrmp_watermark)` for each candidate to check rules of processing the HRMP watermark.